 UK-born, Queensland-based, Adam Hulme found his initial connection to ACRISP in Kenya.
 A keen and high performing middle-distance runner, Adam was on a training camp in Iten, a small town at altitude in the Rift Valley where the best runners are nurtured into the best endurance athletes in the world.

-Adam is now close to submitting his PhD thesis, which will include 5 published papers and one paper submitted for consideration for publication.
+Adam has now submitted his PhD thesis, which included 5 published papers and one paper submitted for consideration for publication.
 His contributions to the PhD are outlined below:

 Hulme A, Salmon P, Nielsen RO, Read G, Finch CF. Who is in control of distance running injury?
 A STAMP control structure analysis of the Australian distance running system.
 Applied Ergonomics.
 2017 (in progress)